margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for a love of the country
 * Grateful for an aerial vision of people in the nation walking down streets marching wearing red, white, and blue
 * Grateful for African American or Black leaders
+* Grateful for all the people working in an organization

 <br>